Photograph of Chilli Chicken Supremes with Mashed Potato Skordalia

 Chilli Chicken Supremes with Mashed Potato Skordalia

-Melt in the mouth, tender chicken supremes prepared with chilli and garlic, then oven-baked and served with a luscious, silky, creamy, garlic mashed potato.
+Melt in the mouth, tender chicken supremes are oven-baked on a bed of chilli, garlic and olive oil and served with a luscious, silky, creamy, garlic, mashed potato skordalia.
+Whilst in the oven, all the incredible flavours are absorbed directly into the chicken flesh, guaranteeing that the breast maintains its juicy and moist texture.
+Furthermore, the chicken skin is simply rubbed with olive oil, and seasoned purely with sea salt and freshly ground black pepper, to guarantee a crispy skin with pops of salty, peppery deliciousness.
 Serve with a side salad and/or your favourite vegetables and you have an incredibly delicious and quick to prepare meal on the table in less than an hour.

 Serves 2